-One popular plumbing question deals with having a garbage disposal with septic tank.
-I have had so many people ask me if it is a good idea to install a disposal if they use a septic tank.
+One popular plumbing question deals with having garbage disposal with the septic tank.
+I have had so many people ask me if it is a good idea to install disposal if they use a septic tank.
 This is a valid concern as it has been proven that using a garbage disposal can be a bit hard on a septic tank.
-So, to install or not to install – that is the question!

 A Simple Answer to a Complex Issue

-If it is worth a lot then you may find that pumping the tank more often is something you are willing to do.
+If it is worth a lot, then you may find that pumping the tank more often is something you are willing to do.
 If not, you may as well stop reading right here.
-Not everyone agrees with this advice but even an expert in the area of septic systems will tell you the same thing I just did.
+Not everyone agrees with this advice, but even an expert in the area of septic systems will tell you the same thing I just did.

 Is It Worth the Risk?

-In the event that doubling, or even tripling, your pumping does not work, your septic system could fail and this is a nightmare.
+In the event that doubling or even tripling, your pumping does not work, your septic system could fail, and this is a nightmare.
 This is especially true if you have a conventional septic system.
-Problems with septic failure can cost you upwards of $20,000, and over the past few years many of these systems have failed for one reason or another.
+Problems with septic failure can cost you upwards of $20,000, and over the past few years, many of these systems have failed for one reason or another.

 What is a Conventional System?

 This type of system is based upon a basic system of gravity.
 These are the systems that your grandparents used in their homes, so this tells you how old this design really is.
-It works by taking the waste from the inside the house and putting it in the tank where it is broken down by bacterial actions.
+It works by taking the waste from inside the house and putting it in the tank where bacterial actions break it down.
 It then feeds to a distribution box that is pushed down by gravity.

 Rules for Having A Septic System in Conjunction with a Garbage Disposal

-• When grinding food, do so with a flow of cold water.
+- When grinding food, do so with a flow of cold water.
 Using hot want is a major no-no.

 - To help keep any foul odors from arising, grind orange or lemon peels once a week.

-• After grinding anything up, run some cold water for at least a minute to flush out the system.
+- After grinding anything up, run some cold water for at least a minute to flush out the system.
 This will keep things from getting stuck in the drain and causing problems.

-• While most foods are fine for grinding, do not grind any materials that are fibrous as this can cause severe blockage.
+- While most foods are fine for grinding, do not grind any materials that are fibrous as this can cause severe blockage.
 (Ex.
 Corn husks and artichokes)

-If you are careful and follow the manufactures recommendations you should have no problems.
+If you are careful and follow the manufactures recommendations, you should have no problems.
 Good luck!